Jordan Rapana: 2020

 Rapana played 19 games for Canberra in the 2020 NRL season and scored only two tries.
 He played in all three of Canberra's finals matches including the preliminary final loss to Melbourne.

 2021

 In round 1 of the 2021 NRL season, he scored two tries in a 30-12 victory over Wests Tigers.

-In round 7, he scored two tries in a 26-24 loss against North Queensland.

-In round 8 against South Sydney, he scored two tries and kicked two goals in a 34-20 loss at GIO Stadium.
+He also scored two tries in round 7 against North Queensland.
+In round 8 against South Sydney, he scored two tries and kicked two goals in a 34-20 loss.

-Rapana played 22 games for Canberra in the 2021 NRL season and scored 12 tries in total.
+Rapana played 22 games for Canberra in 2021 and scored 12 tries in total.
 Canberra would finish the season in 10th place and missed out on the finals.

-On 27 September, Rapana was arrested by Queensland Police after failing a roadside breath test recording an blood alcohol limit of 0.098.
-On 25 October, Rapana was handed a $500 fine and suspended from driving for three months at Maroochydore Magistrates Court.
+On 27 September, Rapana was arrested by Queensland Police after failing a roadside breath test, recording a blood alcohol limit of 0.098.
+He was handed a $500 fine and suspended from driving for three months at Maroochydore Magistrates Court.